Microsoft ends support for Internet Explorer on June 16, 2022.

 The NTT Group has established a target for achieving a 99% or higher recycling ratio of disposed waste generated by the NTT Group by fiscal 2030.
 We require a large amount of resources in order to sustain our business operations and provide various services including information communication.
 This is why we have set a target to contribute to both the avoidance of business continuity risks and achievement of closed loop recycling.

-We recycled 98.2% of waste in fiscal 2022.
+We recycled 98.3% of waste in fiscal 2024.
 We will continue promoting 3R with the aim of achieving our target of 99% or more.
-In addition, regarding dismantled telecommunications equipment, which makes up a part of that waste, we have achieved zero emissions (less than 1% final disposal of waste) for 19 consecutive years since fiscal 2004.
+In addition, regarding dismantled telecommunications equipment, which makes up a part of that waste, we have achieved zero emissions (less than 1% final disposal of waste) for 20 consecutive years since fiscal 2004.
+In addition, in terms of construction waste, while there are various issues related to sorting mixed waste and the like, we are striving to stabilize our recycling rate, such as by selecting trustworthy companies, to recycle as much as possible.

 Reduction in plastics use and promotion of recycling Proper treatment, storage, and management of hazardous waste